 There's no question about that.

-I they That was horrible.
+That was horrible.

 Yeah, they really have.

-I'm not gonna hold my breath on that, but I am hoping that there are some that do respect their the office and what they represent to all of us here in this country, and I hope that they do hold them accountable, even if it's privately, I hope it's done.
+I'm not going to hold my breath on that, but I am hoping that there are some that do respect the office and what they represent to all of us here in this country.

 And I think it will be done.

-Um, you know, I don't think this is something we just sweep under the rug and ignore.
+You know, I don't think this is something we just sweep under the rug and ignore.

-It's uh it's it's much and it it deserves much more attention than that.
+It deserves much more attention than that.

-You know, I think American people too, I don't think it matters what side of the aisle we're on.
+You know, I think American people, too, I don't think it matters what side of the aisle we're on.

-I think a lot of us have just about had it with the theatrics and the drama, and I think we're I we're seeing it for what it is.
+I think a lot of us have just about had it with the theatrics and the drama.

-It's just a lot of grandstanding and there's a lot of reasons behind it.
+It's just a lot of grandstanding, and there's a lot of reasons behind it.

-So I just I feel like I wonder, you know, can we really say can they legitimately argue that they were acting according to their legislative duties?
+So I just, I feel like I wonder, you know, can we really say, can they legitimately argue that they were acting according to their legislative duties?

-That's what they're trying to say, but were they?
+That's what they're trying to say.

 I don't think they were.

-I mean, a member of Congress would rather raise an ICE facility to try to defend a a criminal, illegal immigrant than represent their own constituents.
+I mean, a member of Congress would rather raise an ICE facility to try to defend a criminal, illegal immigrant than represent their own constituents.

 I mean, it's ridiculous.

-Trump is telling drug makers to cut prices to most favored nation pricing, and then China, okay, China owns like our generic drug supply chain, basically, right?
+And then China, okay, China owns like our generic drug supply chain, basically, right?

 Am I right about that, Congressman?

-Oh, you uh absolutely right.
+Oh, you are absolutely right.

-And and you know, look, Rose, if we learned anything during the pandemic, we we always say we need national security, we need energy security, we need pharmaceutical security as well.
+And, you know, look, Rose, if we learned anything during the pandemic, we always say we need national security, we need energy security.

-And let me a quick example.
+And let me just give you a quick example.

-China knew what was going on.
+China knew what was going on and they started hoarding that stuff.

-That should teach us a lesson right there that we need pharmaceutical independence in this country.
+That should teach us a lesson right there, that we need pharmaceutical independence in this country.

 We need manufacturing, pharmaceutical manufacturing in this country.